There are lots of reasons why your AC system freezes up.

-- Resistance from piping jarring against an object
+- Resistance from piping jarring against other components

 - Ruptured valves

-How long your system has been working and the area of the leak play a role in whether you should repair or replace your AC system.
+How long your system has been working and the spot of the leak play a part in whether you should repair or replace your AC system.

-Filthy evaporator coil—As time passes, the evaporator coil attracts dirt and creates troubles resembling a dusty filter.
-You’ll gradually lose airflow until your system freezes or halts cooling.
-You’ll need to get in touch with Service Experts Commercial HVAC to fix the problem.
+Filthy evaporator coil—Throughout the seasons, the evaporator coil gets dirty and creates issues resembling a dusty filter.
+You’ll gradually lose airflow until your system freezes or quits cooling.
+You’ll need to call Service Experts Commercial HVAC to fix the problem.

-Malfunctioning blower motor or relay—A blower motor working at an incorrect speed or not running at all can result in freezing.
-It may also be intermittent, going at top speed and slowing down after it gets too hot.
-Or a relay may force it to run one time and not the next.
-In either case, you will need to contact Service Experts Commercial HVAC to fix the issue.
+Broken blower motor or relay—A blower motor working at an incorrect speed or not running at all can result in freezing.
+It may also be irregular, going at top speed and slowing down after it gets warm.
+Or a relay could make it run one time and not the next.
+In either case, you will need to contact Service Experts Commercial HVAC to repair the trouble.

-Requesting regular AC maintenance or heat pump maintenance could help you bypass this malfunction.
-Our pros will thoroughly check and clean your unit, which typically allows us to discover little issues before they become major issues.
+Booking regular AC maintenance could help you skip this issue.
+Our pros will meticulously check and clean your equipment, which often allows us to discover little issues before they become major troubles.